UPMCGenomic/premseq/README.md

 - remove read shorter than a given length : `-minlen <length>`
 - remove read which average quality is below the specified threshold : `-avgqual <quality>`
 - re-encode phred score : `tophred33 | tophred64`
+- number of threads to use : `-threads X`
+- do control quality : `-fastqc`

 ### Examples :